josephsmithberger/XogotDocs/Documentation.docc/Releases/Preview-1.md

 * Rectangle Editor: shortens the labels, so it is possible to edit the values.

-* Rectangle Editor: in a few places, the rectangle editor will now display 'Edity Rectangle' and when pressed, it will show up an interactive view to select a region from the image (Discord, #1465).
+* Rectangle Editor: in a few places, the rectangle editor will now display 'Edit Rectangle' and when pressed, it will show up an interactive view to select a region from the image (Discord, #1465).

 * SpriteSheetImport: will now remember the settings that you had when importing